hulicheng117/DSC180-website/index.md

+---
-## Initializing with Underlying Mechanisms of Deep Convolutional Neural Network
+title: Initializing with Underlying Mechanisms of Deep Convolutional Neural Network

+---

 ### Introduction
 Neural networks, mirroring the human brain’s pattern recognition abilities, have revolutionized machine learning.
 Their success spans various fields, from healthcare to finance,